Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Method

 As virial shocks are expected to be strong, we also consider a model in which $q\to\infty$ in Eqs.~(\ref{eq:ICMShock}) or (\ref{eq:VirialShock}); this leaves $r_s$ as the single shock parameter.

 We simultaneously fit the free parameters of the different models, with and without a shock.
 In all cases, we find a substantial, at least $3\sigma$ improvement in the fit when including a virial shock.
-The ICM shock profile Eq.~(\ref{eq:ICMShock}) is marginally disfavoured with respect to the virial shock profile Eq.~(\ref{eq:VirialShock}) in all cases.
-A strong shock is favoured; in some cases $q^{-1}$ is consistent with zero.
-Given $q$, the Mach number $\Upsilon$ of the shock may then be computed as
+The ICM shock profile Eq.~(\ref{eq:ICMShock}) is marginally disfavored in all cases with respect to the virial shock profile Eq.~(\ref{eq:VirialShock}).
+A strong shock is favored; in some cases $q^{-1}$ is consistent with zero.
+Given $q$, the Mach number $\Upsilon$ of the shock may be computed as

-This is used to estimate or place lower limits on $\Upsilon$.
+This relation gives an estimate or a lower limit on $\Upsilon$.

-While the gNFW models provide a better fit to the data, as they have two free parameters more than their $\beta$ model counterparts, the two model variants yield very similar shock parameters, well within the statistical confidence intervals.
-The $\beta$ models have the advantage of allowing for faster computations, as they have fewer free parameters, and the integration can be carried out analytically even when incorporating the shocks as in Eqs.~(\ref{eq:ICMShock}) or (\ref{eq:VirialShock}).
+While the $\beta$ model is only a simple, special case of the gNFW model, the two models yield very similar shock parameters, well within statistical confidence intervals.
+The $\beta$ model has the advantage of allowing for faster computations, both due to its fewer free parameters, and to its analytically-tractable integration along the line of sight even when introducing a shock with Eqs.~(\ref{eq:ICMShock}) or (\ref{eq:VirialShock}).
 Generalizations for multiple shocks and deviations from sphericity are thus examined using the $\beta$ model.

 The confidence levels of shock detection obtained in the gNFW and $\beta$ model variants are either comparable to each other, or higher in the $\beta$ model.
-It is not a priori clear which model better captures the presence of the shock: the additional free parameters of the gNFW model can follow the gas distribution better, but they may also mask the presence of the shock to some degree.
-When incorporating the virial shock, the $\beta$ models give $\beta\simeq 1$, as expected at large radii, and provide a very good fit to the data; the TS difference with respect to the gNFW+shock counterpart is $\lesssim 3$.
+It is not a priori clear which model better captures the presence of the shock: the two additional free parameters of the gNFW model can follow the gas distribution better, but they may also mask the presence of the shock to some degree.
+When incorporating the virial shock, the $\beta$ models give $\beta\simeq 1$, as expected at large radii, and provide a very good fit to the data; the difference in TS with respect to the gNFW+shock counterpart is $\lesssim 3$.